HMS97/NGP/README.md

 ##  The above code is for data processing. once the data is processed, we can run the following code to run the web app

-# #.
-Set up the FASTAI environment
+#  Set up the FASTAPI environment
 ```
 uvicorn main:app --reload